Single? Get to one of these countries for V-Day!

 France had a curious (now banned) custom called une loterie d'amour where single men and women gathered in houses facing each other.
 They would pair off by yelling out to each other, and if the man didn't like his Valentine in the end, he could desert her in the middle of the day.
 At night, the deserted women would make a bonfire together to burn pictures of and curse the men who had scorned them.
 Eventually, the French government shut down the practice for its maliciousness.
 Um, yeah ...

 In South Korea, the 14th day of every month is dedicated to an aspect of love.
-For example, May is Rose Day, October is Wine Day, and December is Hug Day.
-On February 14, women give chocolate to men, and on March 14 (also called "White Day"), men give non-chocolate candy to women.
-People who didn't receive anything on either day get together on April 14, or Black Day, to eat black bean noodles (jajanmyeon) and lament their singleness.
+For example, May is Rose Day, October is Wine Day and December is Hug Day.
+On February 14, women give chocolate to men, and on March 14 (also called "White Day"), men give candy—not chocolate—to women.
+People who didn't receive anything on either day get together on April 14, AKA Black Day, to eat black bean noodles (jajanmyeon) and lament their singleness.
 Genius!

 Which tradition do you like the best?
 Know of any others?
 Let us know in the comments below!